 About Neil

-As an educator, Grover has taught at some of the most prestigious music schools, including the Boston Conservatory of Music.
-He has been an invited lecturer on percussion at over 100 schools around the globe.
-His students have gone on to become some of the most successful percussionists in the world.
+Grover's commitment to teaching has taken him to some of the most prestigious music institutions, including the Boston Conservatory of Music.
+He has been a guest lecturer at over 100 schools globally, and his students have gone on to achieve great success in the percussion world.

 Hi,